drn/opentable-export/README.md

 ## OpenTable Export

-This script downloads city-specific info from the [public OpenTable API](https://opentable.herokuapp.com/) to CSV
+This script downloads city- or country-specific info from the [public OpenTable API](https://opentable.herokuapp.com/) to CSV

     ❯ bundle